Fixing Twitter's Design with uBlock Origin

 I don't know about you, but a world where we would go back to regular blogs instead of Twitter would probably be better.
 But, I don't think that's going to happen anytime soon.
 Therefore, we still have to rely on it for staying in touch with the people we like.

-The problem is...Twitter is way too aggressive to keep you on the site whereas you just wanted to get a quick update on someone.
-You probably don't want to log in either.
-They now show you ads, display trending topics, related people, want you to sign up and use the screen estate wastefully.
-So, I went looking for a solution to make Twitter better again.
-I am rather pleased with the result and keeps me going to the platform more often now without being tracked when being logged in.
+The problem is...Twitter is way too aggressive to keep you on the site by showing you alternative content.
+They now show you ads, display trending topics, related people, want you to sign up and waste the screen estate.

 ¶Step 1: Install uBlock Origin